muoses13/SchoolBusPay/blueprint.md

 ### Current Plan

-*   The immediate goal is to fix the 404 error and ensure the application is running correctly.
-*   Once the application is running, the next step is to improve the dashboard page.
+*   The application is now running correctly.
+The next step is to improve the dashboard page.